Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: Preliminaries

 \textit{for some integers $n,m\geq 2$, $\beta \in \mathbb{C}$, $p,q \in \mathcal{O}_2$, $p(x,0)=q(x,0)=0$, where $(d_{i_1},d_{i_2},d_{i_3})$ is a permutation of $(d_1,d_2,d_3)$ such that $d_{i_2}\leq d_{i_3}$.} \end{lemma}

-In \cite{mondformulas}, Mond showed that if $f$ is finitely determined and quasihomogeneous then the invariants $C(f)$, $T(f)$ and also the $\mathcal{A}e-$codimension of $f$ (denoted by $Aecod(f)$) are determined by the weights and the degrees of $f$ (see \cite{juanjomond} for the definiton of $\mathcal{A}e-$codimension of $f$).
+In Section \ref{sec4}, we will present a quasihomogeneous normal form for finitely determined, quasihomogeneous, corank 1 map germs from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0),$ with $n\ge3$ (see Lemma \ref{forma}), which is a generalization of Lemma \ref{lemma corank 1}.
+Returning to the $n=2$ case, in \cite{form}, Mond showed that if $f$ is finitely determined and quasihomogeneous then the invariants $C(f)$, $T(f)$ and also the $\mathcal{A}_e-$codimension of $f$ (denoted by $\mathcal{A}_e$-codim$(f)$) are determined by the weights and the degrees of $f$ (see \cite{[7]} for the definiton of $\mathcal{A}_e-$codimension of $f$).
 More precisely, he showed the following result.